danmar/cppcheck/readme_gui.txt

 prompt/console, go to gui directory and run command:
 - qmake (in Linux and in Windows if build with MinGW/gcc or nmake)
 - qmake -tp vc (to generate Visual Studio project file)

+On Windows, you have to either call qtvars.bat in Qt folder or use the Qt command line prompt shortcut added in the start menu by Qt installation.

 These commands generate makefiles to actually build the software.
 After that the actual building is done in IDE or command line as usual.
 Note that you